danielljeon/docs/notes/machine_learning.md

 $$f(x) = \text{sign}\left( \sum_i \alpha_i y_i K(x_i, x) + b \right)$$

-#### 3.5.2 Slack Variables
+#### 3.5.2 Slack Variables: Regularization Effect

 The slack variable $\xi_i$ allows some points to violate the margin constraint, it measures how much each point breaks the rule.
-The SVM then balances two goals:
+The SVM then balances two competing goals:

 1. Keep the margin as wide as possible.
 2. Keep total violations (sum of $\xi_i$) as small as possible.